The Islands Of Dalmatia, Croatia

-Recent years has seen many music and art festivals taking place in locations up and down the country and these attract younger audiences.
-Organised tours with ferry crossings included allow you to get a taste of both the islands and mainland.
+Recent years have seen many music and art festivals taking place in locations up and down the country and these attract younger audiences.
+Organized tours with ferry crossings included allowing you to get a taste of both the islands and mainland.
 You can also take a cruise or a gulet and let a skipper navigate you along the Adriatic waters while you sip on your Croatian wine and admire the sheer beauty of the country.

 All in all, the islands of Dalmatia have to be seen to be believed.
 You need to take your time to discover each.
-Enjoy the sun, the crystal clear waters and the welcome that each offers.
-Do that and like me you will forever be a fan who longs to return again and again.
+Enjoy the sun, the crystal clear waters, and the welcome that each offer.
+Do that and like me, you will forever be a fan who longs to return.

 Here is my review of the islands working my way from the north of Dalmatia to the south.

-The islands are best visited on an organised days excursion from Zadar, Sibenik or Split although it is possible to stay in one of the cottages for a Robinson Crusoe type holiday.
+The islands are best visited on an organized day excursion from Zadar, Sibenik, or Split although it is possible to stay in one of the cottages for a Robinson Crusoe-type holiday.

-Don’t expect many facilities though as you will stay in a house with no electricity or running water.
+Don’t expect many facilities though as your stay will have no electricity or running water.
 A boat from Murter will deliver you there and pick you up a week later.
-This is truly the place to get away from it all !
+This is truly the place to get away from it all!

 Bol is Brac’s oldest coastal settlement with its origins dating back to the Christian era.
 On the south side of the island under Mount Vidova Gora is the medieval seaport.
-Bol town has a lovely feel about it with a some narrow cobbled streets and a promenade of shops, bars and restaurants.
-From this town there is a land train that runs along the coast to probably Croatia’s most famous beach which is called the Zlatni Rat or the Golden horn.
-Aside from its beauty it is known for changing shape depending on the direction of the wind.
+Bol town has a lovely feel about it with some narrow cobbled streets and a promenade of shops, bars, and restaurants.
+From this town, there is a land train that runs along the coast to probably Croatia’s most famous beach which is called the Zlatni Rat or the Golden horn.
+Aside from its beauty, it is known for changing shape depending on the direction of the wind.
 The beach is small stones and almost gravel rather than fine sand as it may appear in the images.
-Behind the path way from Bol Town to Zlatni Rat are a selection of family orientated hotels and in the high season many stalls selling gifts, drinks and there are some restaurants and cafes too.
+Behind the pathway from Bol Town to Zlatni Rat is a selection of family-orientated hotels and in the high season many stalls selling gifts, and drinks, and there are some restaurants and cafes too.

-Supetar is a town with a gorgeous harbour that links the island with the mainland.
-Staying at the small but oh so friendly Hotel Villa Adriatica you can in the early evening wander along its long promenade stopping for a beer, an ice cream or a meal before you arrive at the harbour where another drink is in order to take in the views, the boats and to people watch.
-Love Supetar.
+Supetar is a town with a gorgeous harbor that links the island with the mainland.
+Staying at the small but oh-so-friendly Hotel Villa Adriatica you can in the early evening wander along its long promenade stopping for a beer, an ice cream, or a meal before you arrive at the harbor where another drink should be the order of the day, to take in the views, the boats and to people watch.

-Hvar definitely has the X factor.
-I remember my first visit, in fact my first landing in particular.
-We arrived by boat as the sun was setting and we were picked up from the harbour side by a friendly hotel porter in a golf buggy who was delighted to welcome tourists again.
-The luggage was put on the back and as we gently trundled around the harbour there were people dining al fresco in pretty restaurants, there was music and there was the smell of the Adriatic on what was a warm barmy evening.
+Hvar has the X factor.
+I remember my first visit, in fact, my first landing in particular.
+We arrived by boat as the sun was setting and we were picked up from the harbor side by a friendly hotel porter in a golf buggy who was delighted to welcome tourists again.
+The luggage was put on the back and as we gently trundled around the harbor there were people dining al fresco in pretty restaurants, there was music and there was the smell of the Adriatic on what was a warm barmy evening.
 The beauty and the atmosphere was unforgettable and that moment has remained with me to this day.

-That evening back in 2001 we were staying at a hotel which in those days was in a tired state with hideous purple and black decor and it was desperately in need of renovation.
-Today that hotel is the Amfora Hvar Grand Beach Resort & Spa and is now a 5 star exclusive hotel.
+That evening back in 2001 we were staying at a hotel which in those days was tired with hideous purple and black decor and it was desperately in need of renovation.
+Today that hotel is the Amfora Hvar Grand Beach Resort & Spa and is now a 5-star exclusive hotel.
 Croatia has changed so much in two decades although in the outlying towns and villages you can still discover the traditional Hvar as it once was.

 Hvar is known as the “Madeira of the Adriatic” with a climate that boasts 2,715 hours of sunshine every year.
-For those of you that know Madeira then you will know that the comparison is drawn due to the islands lush vegetation, pinewoods, olive groves and munerous aromatic plants that perfume the fresh clean air.
+For those of you that know Madeira then you will know that the comparison is drawn due to the island’s lush vegetation, pinewoods, olive groves, and numerous aromatic plants that perfume the fresh clean air.
 Hvar is famous for its vineyards producing countless different types of impressive wine and also for its lavender fields.
 Every souvenir shop will be selling little bundles of lavender to take home.

 Hvar town is the main town on the island, although there are plenty of other smaller resorts and villages throughout the island.
-The main fortified town is now seen as a place for the rich and famous to moor their yachts and dine al fresco in one of the many restaurants dotted around the harbour.
+The main fortified town is now seen as a place for the rich and famous to moor their yachts and dines “al fresco” at one of the many restaurants dotted around the harbor.
 Hvar can be lively so prepare for a party in the main summer months.
-The town also boasts a Venetian palace and a perfect centuries old theatre, the first to be built in Europe and still in use today.
+The town also boasts a Venetian palace and a perfect centuries-old theatre, the first to be built in Europe and still in use today.

-Vis was one of the few islands of any size that has so far eluded me and as such I have always had this yearning to go !
+Vis was one of the few Croatian islands of any size that has so far eluded me and as such, I have always had this yearning to go!

 Vis is the furthest island from the Adriatic mainland and has in recent years gained increased recognition as the island where the Momma Mia sequel was filmed.

-The natural vegetation of Vis means it is a ideal for those who love the great outdoors as the region is covered in pine trees, carob trees and citrus orchards as well as exotic species such as palm trees, cacti and rare silver palm trees.
-Much of the island is devoted to vineyards that produce the famous white wine, “Vugava” and the red wine “Plavac” to which I am rather partial !
+The natural vegetation of Vis means it is ideal for those who love the great outdoors as the region is covered in pine trees, carob trees, and citrus orchards as well as exotic species such as palm trees, cacti, and rare silver palm trees.
+Much of the island is devoted to vineyards that produce the famous white wine, “Vugava” and the red wine “Plavac” to which I am rather partial!

-One day I hope to get there and to tell you a whole lot more!
+One day I hope to get there and tell you a whole lot more!

 I have always loved the feel of Korcula as it has that real magic and air of history about it.
 I always stayed at the Marko Polo Hotel with terrific views across to the old town and also across to the mainland.

 Korcula, the birthplace of Marco Polo and often referred to as a mini Dubrovnik, is one of the largest of the Adriatic islands with over 195 unspoiled coves and beaches and an old town full of charm and character.
 It is easily accessed by a short ferry from Orebic on the Peljesac Peninsula.
-In fact the image of Korcula old town from the sea is one of the most popular images used to showcase the country of Croatia after Dubrovnik of course !
+The image of Korcula old town is one of the most popular images used to showcase the country of Croatia!

 Korcula also has a very proud tradition and one of the Adriatic’s most unusual customs – the Moreska sword dance.
 It probably began in Spain as a form of protest against the Moorish occupation and then migrated to Korcula in the 15th century.
 It is effectively a danced version of a sword battle and tells the story of an abducted princess.
-My advice is stand well back and stand behind some one bigger than you !
+My advice is to stand well back and take cover behind someone bigger than you!